What is a QROPS (QUALIFYING RECOGNISED OVERSEAS PENSION SCHEME)

 A QROPS is an overseas pension scheme that meets certain requirements set by HMRC.

-A QROPS can be appropriate for UK citizens who have left the UK to emigrate permanently and intend to retire abroad having built up a UK pension fund.
-Alternatively, a person who is born outside the UK, having built up benefits in a UK-registered pension scheme can move their pension offshore if they want to retire outside the UK.
+A QROPS can be appropriate for UK citizens who have left the UK to emigrate permanently and intend to retire abroad, having built up a UK pension fund.
+Alternatively, a person who is born outside the UK and has built up benefits in a UK-registered pension scheme can move their pension offshore if they want to retire outside the UK.
 Unfortunately, your UK State Pension benefits cannot be transferred.
-Defined contribution, defined benefit pension schemes and SSAS pensions can be transferred abroad though.
+Defined contribution, defined benefit pension schemes and SSAS pensions can be transferred abroad.

-A QROPS does not have to be established in the country where one retires; rather, a person can move the pension to another jurisdiction and have the benefits paid into their country of choice.
-Moving to a QROPS could also be a good option for expats who are intending to return home but are approaching the lifetime allowance or have already gone over the lifetime allowance.
+A QROPS does not have to be established in the country where one retires; instead, a person can move the pension to another jurisdiction and have the benefits paid into their country of choice.
+Moving to a QROPS could also be a good option for expats who intend to return home but are approaching the lifetime allowance or have already gone over the lifetime allowance.

 QROPS KEY POINTS

 - As with other private pensions, you can begin drawdown from the age of 55